jrkosinski/Ethernaut/Force/README.md

 The other way is to self-destruct a contract that has ether, and pass the address of the target contract.

 The second way is used to complete this level.
-The second (address prediction) can be seen in the unit tests.
+The first (address prediction) can be seen in the unit tests.

 ### Takeaways
 There is more than one way to send ether into a contract.
 Furthermore, sometimes overlooking a way that ether can get _into_ a contract can lead to ether going _out of_ a contract.